We Are Hiring.

 Anthony holds an MBA from the Harvard Business School

 (2nd Year Honors) and a B.A. cum laude in English and Italian from Middlebury College.
-When he is not in Brooklyn with his wife and daughter, he can be found on a beach somewhere, usually down at the Jersey shore, trying to become a better surfer.
+When he is not in Brooklyn with his wife, daughter and son, he can be found on a beach somewhere, usually down at the Jersey shore, trying to become a better surfer.

 Felipe Guimarães Garcia is Visual Designer originally from São Paulo, Brazil.
 He believes that design has the potential to transform how organizations develop products, services, processes, strategies, and cultures.
 'Good design is good business.'

 In previous roles, he has worked as a designer for FutureBrand, Epigram Brand Union, and Original Champions of Design.
 He contributed to projects for Asics Sneakers, MasterCard, Telefônica, Reckitt Benckiser, and Nestlé.

 Felipe graduated from the School of Visual Arts MFA Design + Entrepreneurship program in New York City.
 He holds a Bachelors Degree in Graphic Design & Visual Communication from Escola Superior de Propaganda e Marketing in São Paulo, Brazil.